 Tim and John fell in love while teenagers at their all-boys high school.
 John was captain of the football team, Tim an aspiring actor playing a minor part in Romeo and Juliet.
 Their romance...
 See full summary »

 Reeling from a terrifying assault, a 19 year-old enrolls into college with his brother and pledges the same fraternity.
 What happens there, in the name of "brotherhood," tests him and his loyalty to his brother in brutal ways.

 Once a year, the Dream Boat sets sail - a cruise only for gay men.
 Far from their families and political restrictions, we follow five men from five countries on a quest for their dreams. ...
 See full summary »

 Meet Myles and Brody, best friends and total opposites.
 Myles is a hopeless romantic looking for Mr. Right.
 Brody is a sexy player on the hunt for Mr. Right Now.
 These two friends make a ...
 See full summary »

 Michael Adam Hamilton,

-This ripped-from-the-headlines drama covers the early rise of gay porn headliner Sean Paul Lockhart a.k.a.
-Brent Corrigan, before his falling out with the producer who made him famous.
-When Sean decides he'd be better off a free agent, a cash-strapped pair of rival producers aim to cash in by any means possible.
+This ripped-from-the-headlines drama covers the early rise of gay porn headliner Sean Paul Lockhart (a.k.a.
+Brent Corrigan) before his falling out with the producer who made him famous.
+When Sean decides he'd be better off as a free agent, a cash-strapped pair of rival producers aim to cash in by any means possible.

 Was this review helpful to you?